-Besides decision-trees and Markov models, discrete event simulation (DES) models [51] have recently become more common.
-Instead of different health states, as in the Markov model, these models are based on events that might occur at specific points in time.
-Examples of events are: a patient becomes sick, a primary care visit or the start of a treatment.
-Several events can occur at the same time and each of them carries consequences in terms of costs, quality-of-life and/or changes in the risks of future events.
-DES-models have, however, been criticised as they require comprehensive data that might be difficult to obtain.
-Another criticism of these models is that performing so-called probabilistic sensitivity analyses is difficult and time-consuming (see below) [52], although not all modelers share that view [51].
+Besides decision trees and Markov models, discrete event simulation (DES) models [55] have recently become more common.
+Instead of different states, as in the Markov model, these models are based on events that might occur at specific points in time.
+Examples of events are: a patient becomes sick, a primary care visit, or the start of a treatment.
+Several events can occur at the same time and each of them carries consequences in terms of costs, quality of life and/or changes in the risks of future events.
+DES models have, however, been criticised as they require comprehensive data that might be difficult to obtain.
+Another criticism of these models is that performing so-called probabilistic sensitivity analyses (see below) is difficult and time-consuming [56], although not all modelers share that view [55].